ckormanyos/real-time-cpp/examples/readme.md

 Example ![chapter16_08](./chapter16_08) Generating and displaying 128-bit Random Prime Numbers.\
 This advanced example uses an extended integer class to create 128-bit unsigned prime integers with primality testing performed via Miller-Rabin.
+This example also provides fascinating, intuitive, visual insight into the prime number theory of pure mathematics.

 Example ![chapter17_03](./chapter17_03) Traditional C Language Code in a Modern C++ Project.\
 This example depicts some methods that potentially allow the successful use